haydenfd/nfl_api_client/docs/data_access.md

 # OUTPUT: Big JSON load
 ```

-### ESPN API Request URL
+### **Inspecting Request URL**

-If you would like to access the exact URL that the request is being made to, you can also access `get_url()` at the endpoint level.
+If you would like to access the exact URL that the request is being made to, you can also access `get_url()` on the endpoint object.
-This will return a string of the URL with the query and path parameters embedded.
-You can copy-paste this URL into your browser or a cURL client such as Postman to inspect the response.
+You can copy-paste this URL into your browser or a cURL client such as Postman to inspect the raw response.

 ```python